 Do any of these sound familiar?

-If you relate to any of these negative statements you might want to check out our Core Beliefs Inventory and our Thought Mastery Guide for pro tips, tricks, and strategies for helping to overcome your limiting core beliefs and becoming more confident, hopeful, and at peace.
+If you relate to any of these negative statements you might want to check out our Thought Mastery Guide and Core Beliefs Inventory for pro tips, tricks, and strategies to overcome your limiting core beliefs and irrational thoughts to become more confident, hopeful, and at peace.

-This kind of negative self-talk is both a symptom and a perpetuator of anxiety and depression, and can contribute to other self-destructive behaviors and mental health concerns such as:
+This kind of negative self-talk is both a symptom and a perpetuator of anxiety and depression, and can contribute to other self-destructive behaviors, relationship and work problems, and mental health concerns such as:

 - Eating & Food Issues